|

 Programme Description

-Cancer is a disease with increasing prevalence.
-Despite higher cure rates, it remains a condition with a strong psychological impact on patients and their families.
-Historically, the lack of resources to alleviate adverse symptoms and the fact that many patients did not survive shaped society’s perception of cancer.
-Today, despite medical advances, the process of diagnosis, treatment, and adaptation to the disease generates significant psychological challenges.
+Cancer is a disease with an increasing prevalence.
+Despite the improvement in cure rates, it continues to have a strong psychological impact on patients and their families.
+Historically, the lack of resources to alleviate adverse symptoms and the high mortality rate shaped the social perception of cancer.
+Today, despite medical advances, the process of diagnosis, treatment and adaptation to the disease continues to pose significant psychological challenges.

-Psycho-oncology is the branch of psychology that studies and supports cancer patients and their families.
-Each medical advancement brings new emotional and psychological challenges that require specialised intervention.
-For this reason, psychologists wishing to work in this field must understand the specificities of the disease and its psychological and social effects.
+Psycho-oncology is the branch of psychology that studies and provides support to both cancer patients and their relatives.
+Each medical advance brings new emotional and psychological challenges that require specialised intervention.
+For this reason, psychology professionals who wish to work in this field must understand the specific characteristics of the disease and its psychological and social effects.

-This postgraduate programme provides the necessary training for professionals interested in developing their careers in healthcare centres, patient associations, and social and health care environments.
+This postgraduate programme provides the necessary training for professionals interested in developing their careers in healthcare centres, patient associations and socio-healthcare settings.

 Programme Objectives

-- Understand the idiosyncrasies of oncological disease and its social and cultural impact.
+- To understand the idiosyncrasies of oncological disease and its social and cultural impact.

-- Learn about the history of Psycho-oncology and its evolution alongside Oncology.
+- To learn about the history of psycho-oncology and its parallel development with oncology.

-- Analyse the psychosocial effects of cancer, from diagnosis to the different treatments and stages of the disease.
+- To analyse the psychosocial effects of cancer, from diagnosis to the different treatments and stages of the disease.

-- Identify the psychological repercussions of the most common oncological locations.
+- To identify the psychological repercussions of the most common oncological sites.

-- Explore individual factors in adaptation and coping with the disease.
+- To explore individual factors in adaptation to and coping with the disease.

-- Define the psychologist’s specific role within the oncological field.
+- To define the specific role of the psychology professional within the oncological field.

-- Develop communication and support skills for situations with high emotional impact.
+- To develop communication and support skills in situations of high emotional impact.

-- Apply psychological and spiritual assessment and intervention tools for patients in advanced or end-of-life stages.
+- To apply psychological and spiritual assessment and intervention tools for patients in advanced stages or at the end of life.

 Image